alfonsof/aws-java-examples/awsec2instances/README.md

 # AWS EC2 Instances Java example

-This folder contains an example of a Java application that manages EC2 instances on AWS (Amazon Web Services).
+This folder contains an example of a Java application that handle AWS EC2 instances on AWS (Amazon Web Services).